-The ReImagine North of Main project has received $1.9 million to transform the North of Main neighborhood in Fitchburg into a vibrant community where people want to live, work, play and invest.
-The overall theme is to brand the neighborhood as the “Gateway to Arts and Culture.”
-To do this, the project is focusing on three key areas: Neighborhood Development to increase the quality of neighborhood life; Economic Development to increase the number of viable main street businesses; and Community Engagement.
+The ReImagine North of Main project received $2.1 million to transform the North of Main neighborhood in Fitchburg into a vibrant community where people want to live, work, play and invest.
+The overall theme was to brand the neighborhood as the “Gateway to Arts and Culture.”
+To do this, the project focused on three key areas: Neighborhood Development to increase the quality of neighborhood life; Economic Development to increase the number of viable main street businesses; and Community Engagement.

 - MassDevelopment designated the Downtown Fitchburg district under its Transformative Development Initiative (TDI) program.
-The 3-year program includes a TDI Fellow, a real estate professional who will work on achieving the vision for the district.
-It also includes opportunities for real estate TA, capital investment, and grant programs.
+The 3-year program included a TDI Fellow, a real estate professional who worked on achieving the vision for the district.
+It also included opportunities for real estate TA, capital investment, and grant programs.
 Of the 26 Gateway Cities eligible, Fitchburg was one of two selected.
-The goal is to concentrate revitalization efforts, resources and investments in a compact downtown area, creating a critical mass of activity.
+The goal was to concentrate revitalization efforts, resources and investments in a compact downtown area, creating a critical mass of activity.

 - In April 2018, the Fitchburg City Council approved the sale of the B.F.
-Brown Building, which was damaged by a fire, to NewVue Communities.
-NewVue will use the insurance settlement of $1.6 million to renovate the building to be used as artist living and work space.
+Brown Building, to NewVue Communities.
+NewVue is renovating the building to be used as artist living and work space.
 Renovation is critical to the branding of the neighborhood as the “Gateway to Arts and Culture.”

-- In addition to the grants from the Foundation, other organizations, including the Federal Reserve Bank of Boston, contributed another $2.1 million, bringing the total direct investment in the project to date to more than $4 million.
-In addition, the project can take some measure of credit for helping the community leverage other investments totaling more than $25.5 million and an additional $55.5 million in pipeline capital projects, bringing the total community impact to date to $85 million, as of December 2019.
+- In addition to the $2.1 million from the Foundation, other organizations, including the Federal Reserve Bank of Boston and state government, contributed another $2.9 million, bringing the total direct investment in the project to $5 million.
+The project can take some measure of credit for helping the community leverage other investments totaling more than $50.4 million and an additional $32.1 million in pipeline capital projects, bringing the total community impact to date to $87.5 million, as of January 2021.

 For more information, visit the ReImagine North of Main website.